hellgate75/angular2-common-components/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { SampleModule } from 'angular2-common-components ';
+import { LibModule } from 'angular2-common-components ';

 @NgModule({
   declarations: [